delftswa2018/desosa2018/mattermost/chapter.md

 In this subsection we identify the technical debt in the Mattermost project.
 For this analysis we will focus on the webapp portion of Mattermost.
-We will apply several methods to analyse the technical debt, including the use of automated analysis tools as well as manually looking through the code.
+We will apply several methods to analyze the technical debt, including the use of automated analysis tools as well as manually looking through the code.
 Due to the size of the codebase we will only manually look at the code for specific areas.
 We also look at potential design debts and architectural debts.

 ### <a name="id-1">Code Debt</a>